 - Good stuff baked in to the themes, such as a place to automatically enter the same info at the end of each post; social sharing and social profiles; different colour options, etc etc.

 - Nice designs and lots of them.
-This site uses the News Pro theme and my author site uses the Lifestyle Pro theme.
+This site uses the News Pro theme and my author site uses the Author Pro theme.

 Spam filter: Akismet